aniloncloud/mcp/src/aws-location-mcp-server/README.md

 - **Reverse Geocode**: Convert coordinates to addresses
 - **Search Nearby**: Search for places near a specified location
 - **Open Now Search**: Search for places that are currently open
-- **Route Calculation**: Calculate routes between locations using AWS Location Service
+- **Route Calculation**: Calculate routes between locations using Amazon Location Service
-- **Optimize Waypoints**: Optimize the order of waypoints for a route using AWS Location Service
+- **Optimize Waypoints**: Optimize the order of waypoints for a route using Amazon Location Service

 ## Prerequisites

 ### Requirements

-1. Have an AWS account with AWS Location Service enabled
+1. Have an AWS account with Amazon Location Service enabled
 2. Install `uv` from [Astral](https://docs.astral.sh/uv/getting-started/installation/) or the [GitHub README](https://github.com/astral-sh/uv#installation)
 3. Install Python 3.10 or newer using `uv python install 3.10` (or a more recent version)

 ## Installation

-Here are the ways you can work with the AWS Location MCP server:
+Here are the ways you can work with the Amazon Location MCP server:

 ## Configuration